Overview

 What happens during surgery?

-Step 1.
-Prepare the patient
+Step 1: prepare the patient

 You will lie on your back on the operative table and be given anesthesia.
 Once asleep, your head is placed in a skull fixation device attached to the table that holds your head in position during the surgery.
-Depending on where the incision needs to be made, your hair may be shaved.
+Depending on where the incision will be made, your hair may be shaved.

-Step 2.
-Perform a craniotomy
+Step 2: perform a craniotomy

 After your scalp is prepped, the surgeon will make a skin incision to expose the skull.
-He will then make a circular opening in the skull with a drill.
-This bony opening, or craniotomy, exposes the protective covering of the brain, called the dura mater, which is opened with scissors to expose the brain.
+A circular opening in the skull, called a craniotomy, is drilled (see Craniotomy) (Fig 3).
+This bony opening exposes the protective covering of the brain, called the dura mater, which is opened with scissors.

-Step 3.
-Expose and remove the seizure focus area
+Step 4: remove the seizure focus area

-Step 4.
-Close the craniotomy
+Step 5: close the craniotomy

 The retractors are removed and the dura is closed with sutures.
-The bone flap is replaced and is secured to the skull with titanium plates and screws.
+The bone flap is replaced and secured to the skull with titanium plates and screws.
 The muscles and skin are sutured back together.

 What happens after surgery?